-- Future Days: The eponymous album opener (arguably Can’s finest moment – 7 minutes of absolute perfection).
+- Future Days: The eponymous album opener (arguably Can’s finest moment—seven minutes of absolute perfection).

 - Spray: Typically experimental.

-- Moonshake: A lively pop song Moonshake (we named our other blog after this song),
+- Moonshake: A lively pop song, we ended up naming our other blog after this one.

 - Bel Air: A sprawling, harmonic epic that really has to be heard to be believed.